Pythogon/Persimmon/README.md

 # Persimmon
 Persimmon is a fun little python random number game.
 Play it today!

+This is the Lite version of Persimmon.
+Please use the master branch if you want the full benefits of this program.

 [Setup](https://github.com/Pythogon/Persimmon/wiki/Setup "Setup")
 RULES:
 A number will be randomly selected each round.